 Originally, the Bull Terrier was bred to be a fighting dog back in the 19th century.

-Over the years, breeders bred out his aggressiveness and today’s Bull Terrier is a fun-loving animal who love running around with a football and are even excellent skateboarders.
+Over the years, breeders bred out his aggressiveness and today’s Bull Terrier is a fun-loving animal who loves running around with a football and are even excellent skateboarders.

 However, if you are planning on welcoming this dog into your home, are you sure you know all there is about this breed?